department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/evidence.md

 -	All related service-treatment and personnel records
 -	Any related private medical records

 We consider disability claims to be fully developed when you have no more evidence to send and the only help you need from us is getting federal records and providing—or helping to provide—added medical exams or doctors' opinions.
 If we discover that there are other private records we need to decide your claim, we'll remove your claim from the FDC program and review it through the traditional claims process.
-[Get more information about FDC's](/disability-benefits/claims-process/claim-types/fully-developed-claim/).
+[Learn more about the FDC program](/disability-benefits/claims-process/claim-types/fully-developed-claim/).

 #### Standard Claims

 With standard claims, we take more responsibility for gathering related records from both federal and nonfederal sources that you identify and authorize.
-[Get more information about standard claims](/disability-benefits/claims-process/claim-types/standard-claim/).

-###### These may include:
+These may include:

 - Privately held evidence and information that you tell us about (such as records from a private doctor or hospital), and
 - Records from state or local governments or current or former employers

 We'll provide a medical exam for you, or will get a doctor's opinion, if it’s needed to make a claims decision.
+[Learn more about standard claims](/disability-benefits/claims-process/claim-types/standard-claim/).